 Groundcover: Kinnikinnick, Bunchberry, Coastal Strawberry, Wild Ginger

-Shrubs & Trees: Douglas Spiraea, Pacfic Rhododendron, Tall & Low Oregon Grape, Snowberry, Twinberry, Beaked Hazelnut, Western Red Cedar, Silk Tassel, Oceanspray, Shore Pine, Red Osier Dogwood, Pacific Ninebark, Currants (Red Flowering & Golden), Goat’s Beard, Paper Birch, Mock Orange, Rose (Nootka & Peafruit), Oregon White Oak (Garry)
+Shrubs & Trees: Douglas Spiraea, Pacific Rhododendron, Tall & Low Oregon Grape, Snowberry, Twinberry, Beaked Hazelnut, Grand Fir, Douglas Fir, Western Red Cedar, Alaskan Yellow Cedar, Western Hemlock, Silk Tassel, Oceanspray, Shore Pine, Red Osier Dogwood, Indian Plum, Pacific Ninebark, Currants (Red Flowering & Golden), Goat’s Beard, Paper Birch, Mock Orange, Rose (Nootka & Peafruit), Oregon White Oak (Garry)

 Wildflowers: Blanketflower, Bleeding Heart, Fringecup, Hedge Nettle, Inside Out Flower, Milkweed, Nodding Onion, Penstemon (Rocky Mountain & Cutleaf), Lupine (Sicklekeel & Large Leaf), Oregon Iris, Roundleaf Alumroot, Sunset Hyssop, Western Columbine, Western Coneflower, Yellow Wood Violet